*Updated September 2022

 3. Precision medicine and personalized treatments for Alzheimer’s

 iLoF, a UK-based startup from 2019, has launched a platform that uses precision medicine techniques to help patients find the best treatment and drugs based on their individual profiles.
 Though the company’s focus is on Alzheimer’s, they are also expanding their digital library of genetic fingerprints to yield the best individual courses of therapy for COVID-19, gastric cancer, and strokes.
-What makes iLoF’s technology special is that it’s relatively non-invasive - information is based on a blood draw, rapid - it takes only 10 seconds, and quite affordable.
+What makes iLoF’s technology special is that it’s relatively non-invasive - information is based on a blood draw; rapid - it takes only 10 seconds; and finally, it's quite affordable.

 So, how does it work?
 Once a patient’s blood is drawn, AI is used to turn it into a “unique optical fingerprint.”
 Then, the result is run against a cloud-based fingerprint library to find matches that could reveal the best course of action.